 Britain: 1st War Council on general war policy with proceedings minuted, ‘invasion assessed as unlikely’.

 Russia: Polish National Council forms in Warsaw, issues manifesto, Germany must be defeated.
-Minsk Gendarmerie report Bolshevik cells in several units especially railway battalions.
+Minsk Gendarmes report Bolshevik cells in several units especially railway battalions.